-The following are examples of announcing statements to be used for scoring:
+The following are examples of announcing statements to be used for player introductions:

-- 1) The Server's score is always called first, except in the Tie-break. - 2) The score is announced: Fifteen-Love, Love-Fifteen, Thirty-Love, Love-Thirty, Forty-Love, Love-Forty, Fifteen-All, Fifteen-Thirty, Thirty-Fifteen, Fifteen-Forty, Forty-Fifteen, Thirty-All, Thirty-Forty, Forty-Thirty, Deuce (never Forty-All), Advantage (last name), Game (last name).
-For No-Ad scoring, when the score reaches deuce, the chair should announce: "Deuce, Deciding Point, Receiver's Choice." - 3) The score must be announced loudly and distinctly when a point is finished for the players and the crowd.
+VII .
+THE COMPETITION 1) If the introduction of players is to be made from the chair, then during the warmup, the Chair Umpire says: "This is around singles/doubles match, best of three (3) tie-break sets.
+To the right of the chair(full name) and to the left of the chair(full name)(full name)won the toss and elected to" 2) If the introduction of players is made by a tournament announcer, then before each player's first service game the Chair Umpire says: "(full name) to serve." (optional - "first set ").
+F. Score Th e following are examples of announcing statements to be used for scoring: 1) The Server's score is always called first, except in the Tie-break.
+2) The score is announced: Fifteen-Love, Love-Fifteen, Thirty-Love, Love-Thirty, Forty-Love, Love-Forty, Fifteen-All, Fifteen-Thirty, Thirty-Fifteen, Fifteen-Forty, Forty-Fifteen, Thirty-All, Thirty-Forty, Forty-Thirty, Deuce (never Forty-All), Advantage(last name), Game(last name).
+For No-Ad scoring, when the score reaches deuce, the chair should announce: "Deuce, Deciding Point, Receiver's Choice."
+3) The score must be announced loudly and distinctly when a point is finished for the players and the crowd.
 The Chair Umpire has the option to make the announcement either before or after the applause, whichever guarantees the announcement can be heard by the players.
-"Timing" for the next point begins when the point ends, not when the announcement is made. - 4) At the end of a game or set the Chair Umpire, in addition to announcing "Game (last name)," should announce the score in games in conformity with the following example:

-"Game Smith, Jones/Smith lead 4 games to 2 (or 4-2)" or Game Smith, 3 games all."
+"Timing" for the next point begins when the point ends, not when the announcement is made.
+4) At the end of a game or set the Chair Umpire, in addition to announcing "Game(last name)," should announce the score in games in conformity with the following example: "Game Smith, Jones/Smith lead 4 games to 2 (or 4-2)" or Game Smith, 3 games all."
 "Game and third set, Smith, 7 games to 5.
 Jones leads 2 sets to 1."
 If there is a scoreboard visible to the spectators, then the set number need not be mentioned.
 In such case only the score in games should be announced: "Game Smith, first game."

-- 5) When a set reaches the Tie-break, the Chair Umpire announces: - "Game Smith, 6 games all.
-Tie-break." - 6) During the Tie-break, the score is announced by first giving the score and then the name of the player(s) leading, e.g.: - "1-0, Jones" or "1-0, Jones/Smith" (Use "Zero" rather than "Love" in the Tiebreak.) - "1 All" - "2-1,Smith"

-At the conclusion of the Tie-break, the Chair Umpire announces:

-"Game and set,(last name), 7 games to 6 (or 7-6)."
+5) When a set reaches the Tie-break, the Chair Umpire announces: 6) "Game Smith, 6 games all.
+Tie-break."
+During the Tie-break, the score is announced by first giving the score and then the name of the player(s) leading, e.g.: "1-0, Jones" or "1-0, Jones/Smith" (Use "Zero" rather than "Love" in the Tiebreak.)"1 All""2-1,Smith"At the conclusion of the Tie-break, the Chair Umpire announces: "Game and set, (last name), 7 games to 6 (or 7-6)."
 7) At the conclusion of the match, the Chair Umpire announces the winner in conformity with the following example: